-The clinic is run by Cornell students under the direction of Professor Malte Ziewitz.
-It is organized as a 4-credit seminar under the course code STS 4040, and enrollment is by application only.
+The annual clinic project is run by Cornell undergraduate students under the direction of Professor Malte Ziewitz.
+It is organized as a 3-credit project seminar with the course code STS 4040, and enrollment is by application only.

-Applications will be considered on a rolling basis starting in November before a spring class.
+Applications will be considered on a rolling basis starting in November before the spring semester.
+The next cohort will go to work in Spring 2026.

 Course format